IT’S A BEST BUY BECAUSE:

 At these prices, features such as leather upholstery, a power driver seat, sunroof, or a navigation system aren’t available.

-Nissan previously offered a hatchback version of the Versa called Versa Note, but that model was been discontinued when the Versa was redesigned for 2020.
+Nissan previously offered a hatchback version of the Versa called Versa Note, but the current-generation model comes only as a 4-door sedan.

 WHAT IS IT?

 The Versa is the smaller of Nissan’s two compact cars; it slots in beneath the Sentra in size and price in Nissan’s roster.
 The Versa lineup ascends through S, SV, and SR models.
 The sole engine is a 1.6-liter 4-cylinder that makes 122 horsepower and is paired with either a 5-speed manual (S model only) or a CVT automatic.
 The list of standard safety features includes forward collision warning with automatic emergency braking, rear automatic braking, lane-departure warning, and automatic high-beam headlights.
 Other standard features include Bluetooth connectivity, touchscreen audio system, and power windows and locks.
 SV models add alloy wheels, upgraded fabric upholstery, satellite radio, Apple CarPlay/Android Auto functionality, driver-attention monitor, blind-spot monitor, and rear-cross traffic alert.
 SR models get keyless entry and starting, automatic climate control, LED headlights, and available heated front seats and adaptive cruise control.